embneural/Cascade-xDAWN-EEGNet-for-ERP-Detection/README.md

 ## Citation
-DeepConvNet and EEGNet are enough good for single trial RSVP detection
+DeepConvNet and EEGNet are good enough
 ```sh
 @article{wang2023review,
   title={A review of deep learning methods for cross-subject rapid serial visual presentation detection in World Robot Contest 2022},